Inner City Bypass upgrade

 Transurban Queensland approached Council in late 2015 with an innovative proposal to deliver the ICB upgrade and provide ongoing incident response, routine maintenance and operational support.
 This proposal was then assessed under Council's Innovative Proposals Policy.

-Council has reached an agreement with Transurban Queensland to fund and deliver the ICB upgrade and to take over responsibility for the ongoing maintenance and operations of the ICB.
+In March 2017, Council reached an agreement with Transurban Queensland to help fund and deliver the ICB upgrade and to take over responsibility for the ongoing maintenance and operations of the ICB.
 As part of this agreement, Transurban Queensland will manage the routine maintenance for the ICB and provide ongoing operational and incident response support on the ICB and its surrounding road network.

-Transurban currently operates Legacy Way Clem7 and Airport Link.
-This company's experience in maintaining and operating the road network surrounding the ICB means it is uniquely positioned to assist Council in responding to incidents to help improve traffic flow and safety outcomes on the ICB.
+Transurban currently operates Legacy Way, Clem7, Go Between Bridge and AirportlinkM7.
+The company's experience in maintaining and operating the road network surrounding the ICB means it is uniquely positioned to assist Council in responding to incidents to help improve traffic flow and safety outcomes on the ICB.

 Transurban Queensland's proposal provides benefits to both ICB users and Brisbane's broader traffic network, represents value for money for Brisbane's rate payers and will generate significant savings to Council.